ABC-iRobotics/irob-saf/README.md

 The package `irob_vision_support` uses some additional dependencies.
 If some dependecies are missing during build or run, please see the `README` in the package `irob_vision_support`.

 ## Build the Docker image
 To automate the process described above, and run the framework in a container, you can build a Docker image.
-Keep in mind that this build is designed for development purposes, and retains the source code and documentation included with the framework, as well as the cisst-saw and dVRK dependencies.
+Keep in mind that this build is designed for development purposes, and retains the source code and documentation included with the framework, as well as that of the cisst-saw and dVRK dependencies.
 Expect a build time on the order of 20 minutes, and an image size of about 14 GiB.

     docker build -t irob-saf:latest --build-arg BUILDKIT_CONTEXT_KEEP_GIT_DIR=1 https://github.com/ABC-iRobotics/irob-saf.git
     docker run -dit --env="DISPLAY" --env="QT_X11_NO_MITSHM=1" --volume="/tmp/.X11-unix:/tmp/.X11-unix:rw" --name irob-saf irob-saf

+The build command is also configured to retain source control information.
+Feel free to omit the `--build-arg BUILDKIT_CONTEXT_KEEP_GIT_DIR=1` argument if you do not wish to contribute.

 To run GUI applications such as RViz, you will need to give the container access to the host OS's Xorg instance.